 - Encourage your child to try new things, and tell them you are proud of their efforts, whether they were successful or not.
 But don’t over-praise every accomplishment, because it will only take away from the things they succeed at and which took real effort.

 - Encourage your child to problem solve and develop action plans to address difficult situations.
 Teach them the 5 steps of problem solving: be clear about what the problem is, brainstorm possible solutions to the problem, chose the best solution, try out that solution, review if the selected solution worked, and make changes if needed.

 - Good physical health helps to protect mental health and well-being.
-Talk about and role model healthy lifestyle choices.
-Help your child to understand that eating well, moving well and sleeping well will help them to feel well, and vice versa!
+Talk about and model healthy lifestyle choices.
+Help your child to understand that eating well, moving well, and sleeping well will help support their mental wellness, and vice versa!

 - Teach your child that their self-worth is not related to how they look or how they move their bodies.
 Explain that their body will change naturally as they grow and that healthy bodies come in different shapes and sizes.

 - Listen for jokes and putdowns at home.
 Step in to point out negative talk.
 Remind kids that everyone deserves to be respected and accepted.

 - Always step in to stop bullying, including teasing or bullying someone because of their weight, shape or size.
 Remember, this can also happen at home with family members.